 Rest Eternal – SATB with optional organ, could stand alone as an anthem.

 Thou Knowest, Lord – SSAA unaccompanied, could also stand alone as an anthem.
+This has also been performed by Libricini ladies’ choir, Norfolk, in 2016.

 Full libretto for Requiem (words selected by Chris Hutchings and Canon Richard Orchard)